 Star Trail Mode:

-One mode I really liked is call Star Trail mode.
+One mode I really liked is called Star Trail mode.
 You’re supposed to use this for night-time photography.
-To access the mode, rotate the dial until you find scene mode, then hit menu, and select Star Trail.
+To access the mode, rotate the dial until you find scene mode, then hit the menu, and select Star Trail.
 It’s best to use a tripod, otherwise, nothing will make sense.

 What About the Focus?

 Now, this is where I ran into some issues with the camera.

 When trying to take pics at maximum zoom, the auto mode took a while to focus on the object.
 I had to keep activating it by holding down the capture button until it properly focused.
 And even then, it didn’t completely focus on the object.